 “I’m a damn good Pirate Investigator and I’ve unraveled lots of cases,” I told him.
 “After all, I learned from the best.”

 “Well being the best never was good enough,” he said.
 “I decided to get out of the business and get into something that really pays-Piracy!”

-“There are a lot of things about me you wouldn’t believe, my dear brother Skippy.
+“There are a lot of things about me you wouldn’t believe, my dear little brother.
 And you have no idea how long we’ve been planning this little reunion.”

 “But why, Nick?”
 I said.

 “Because you thought you could horn in on my girl!” he bitterly replied.